juliagusak/audio_classification/nsynth_experiments/README.md

 # Training
 To train the models you need
   * #### Dataset containing raw audio
   We train our models on [LibriSpeech corpus](http://www.openslr.org/12/) for speaker identification task.
+Find  more details in **Dataset preprocessing** section.

   * #### Weights of Nsynth model pretrained